MahamedIsmail/Devops-Progression/Linux-Prog/OverTheWireBandit/Level12-13.md

-# Bandit Wargame – Level2: Hexdump and Repeated Compression
+# Bandit Wargame – Level 12: Hexdump and Repeated Compression

- Objecktive
+ # Objecktive

 The password for the next level is stored in a file called `data.txt`.
 This file is a **hexdump** of a binary file that has been **repeatedly compressed** in different formats.